quii/learn-go-with-tests/databases.md

 ## Write enough code to make it pass

 We need an error for non-existent directories.
-Thankfully, this is easy with `os.Stat` and `os.IsNotExist`
+Thankfully, this is easy with `os.Stat` and `os.IsNotExist`.

 ```go
 func migrate(store Storer, dir string, num int) error {